bazaarvoice/s3repo-gradle-plugin/README.md

 # S3 Repo Gradle Plugin

-This plugin is strongly based off of [s3repo-maven-plugin](https://github.com/bazaarvoice/s3repo-maven-plugin), and lets you deploy resources to a private RPM repository hosted on Amazon S3.
+This plugin is strongly based off of [s3repo-maven-plugin](https://github.com/bazaarvoice/s3repo-maven-plugin), and lets you publish resources to a private RPM repository hosted on Amazon S3.

 ## Requirements